patilankita79/ModernJavaScript/README.md

  - We can create unique object keys using Symbols
  - Symbols are not enumerable in for..in loop
  - Symbols are ignored by JSON.stringify()

+ ### Destructuring

+ - Gives easy way to assign variables and extract variables from arrays and objects